bravesoftdz/Standard-modular-program/README.md

 end;</blockquote>
 <br>
 <h2>EN:</h2>
 Standard modular programs (eng.
 Standard modular program) - a concept <del>standard</del> messaging between programs.
-Messages are exchanged using messages Windows - WM_COPYDATA, on Linux - D-Bus?
+Messages are exchanged using messages Windows - WM_COPYDATA.

 <b>Messaging</b>
 To find out the status of the program, we send her a message "WORK" (to find the handle to send, you can search for the title of the application), and then get an answer in the form of "YES & ID_HANDLE".